porcinus/FreeplayInfo2Overlay/README.md

 - example-overlay.sh : Run info2png and nns-overlay-deamon (Battery monitoring enabled).
 - example-nobattery-framebuffer.sh : Run info2png and png2fb16 (No battery).
 - example-nobattery-overlay.sh : Run info2png and nns-overlay-deamon (No battery).
-- example-killall.sh : Use it to kill all instances
+- example-killall.sh : Use it to kill all instances.

 # Setup as service :
 Note before start: You have to edit wanted .service and .sh files in order to get script work.

 Choose right file:
- - info2framebuffer.sh and info2framebuffer.service : When using ADC to monitor battery voltage, copy informations 16bit framebuffer (/dev/fb1)
+ - info2framebuffer.sh and info2framebuffer.service : When using ADC to monitor battery voltage, copy informations 16bit framebuffer (/dev/fb1).
- - info2overlay.sh and info2overlay.service : When using ADC to monitor battery voltage, when specific gpio input is pressed, start omxplayer with a specific subtitle to create a 'osd', Note: only work with gl and dispmanx
+ - info2overlay.sh and info2overlay.service : When using ADC to monitor battery voltage, when specific gpio input is pressed, start omxplayer with a specific subtitle to create a 'osd', Note: only work with gl and dispmanx.
- - info2framebuffer-nobattery.sh and info2framebuffer-nobattery.service : Copy some system informations to 16bit framebuffer (/dev/fb1)
+ - info2framebuffer-nobattery.sh and info2framebuffer-nobattery.service : Copy some system informations to 16bit framebuffer (/dev/fb1).
- - info2overlay-nobattery.sh and info2overlay-nobattery.service : When specific gpio input is pressed, start omxplayer with a specific subtitle to create a 'osd', Note: only work with gl and dispmanx
+ - info2overlay-nobattery.sh and info2overlay-nobattery.service : When specific gpio input is pressed, start omxplayer with a specific subtitle to create a 'osd', Note: only work with gl and dispmanx.
+ - info2overlay-framebuffer.sh and info2overlay-framebuffer.service : Combine framebuffer and 'osd' function.
+ - info2overlay-framebuffer-nobattery.sh and info2overlay-framebuffer-nobattery.service : Combine framebuffer and 'osd' function with no battery monitoring.

 To install as a service:
 cp [WANTEDSERVICE].service /lib/systemd/system/[WANTEDSERVICE].service ; \